microsoft/msticpy/docs/source/extending/Queries.rst

 *msticpy* provides a number of pre-defined queries to call with using the data package.
-You can also add in additional queries to be imported and used by your Query Provider, these are defined in YAML format files and examples of these files can be found at the msticpy GitHub site https://github.com/microsoft/msticpy/tree/master/msticpy/data/queries.
+You can also add additional queries to be imported and used by your Query Provider, these are defined in YAML format files and examples of these files can be found at the msticpy GitHub site https://github.com/microsoft/msticpy/tree/master/msticpy/data/queries.